a designer tests a serif font with a swatch of brand colors

-8 Best Fonts For Your Website
+8 Best Fonts for Your Website

 The font you use on your website says a lot about your brand.
 Each web font has its own unique set of traits and helps to relay the message of your business.
-However, given the wide array of choices, it can be difficult to know which option would be the right one for your site.
+However, given the wide array of choices, it can be difficult to decide which option would be the right one for your site.

 Fortunately, there are many factors that can help you choose a typeface for your brand.
-By looking at some examples and their uses, you’ll be able to select a font that communicates your story and personality.
+By looking at some examples and their uses, you’ll be able to select a font that communicates your brand’s story and personality.

-An Introduction to Fonts
+An introduction to fonts

 Serif

-Sans Serif
+Sans serif

-Sans Serif
+Sans Serif fonts

 Script